At Meldreth Primary School children may book a school dinner, bring a packed lunch or go home at lunchtime.

 Children having a packed lunch should be able to deal with any packaging independently.
 Containers should be clearly named.
 Please do not send fizzy drinks, cans or glass bottles, a straw or plastic cup is better.
 Ensure that the contents in your child’s packed lunch are as healthy as possible – we are a healthy school.

-As part of our continuous striving to improve school meals we have introduced a new and improved system into school to provide better and easier choices for children at lunchtimes.
 Our menus are available via the School website using the link below – this gives you an opportunity to discuss your child’s meal preferences.

 We are an accredited National Healthy School and are committed to promoting and monitoring healthy food at break and lunch times.
 You may like your child to have a mid-morning snack.
 We welcome fruit and vegetables, and would ask you not to send your child with chocolate, crisps or sweets of any kind.